alvaroderas/recipes-website/README.md

 # recipes-website
-A simple HTML website for showcasing recipes.
+A simple HTML website for showcasing simple and easy recipes.